-Rotate the drone vertically, 360 degrees.
-Now the drone should be facing to the right.
+Rotate the drones vertically, 360 degrees.
+Now the drones should be facing to the right.
 Without moving your body, rotate the drone towards the ground.
 You can rotate the drone up to three times until it is calibrated.

 Read also: Best Drones For Long Battery Life

-Do you need to calibrate a drone each time?
+Do you need to calibrate drones each time?

 An IMU calibration is recommended for drones that are not flying correctly or drone footage that isn’t up to standard.
 IMU calibration is an essential part of your preflight check system.
 Your IMU should be calibrated after you purchase a drone or after an upgrade to the firmware.

 How often do drones need to be calibrated?

 This step should be performed whenever the filters are changed, after a crash or hard landing, rough handling of drones cameras, or after IMU calibration.
 It is also done once every six months.